-Being one of FromSoftware’s most beloved titles, Dark Souls III gives you a vast choice when it comes to customizability.
-This can also sometimes confuse players as there is no easy way to identify the best weapons and equipment.
+Being one of FromSoftware’s most beloved titles, Dark Souls III gives you a vast choice regarding customizability.
+This can sometimes confuse players as there is no easy way to identify the best weapons and equipment.
 With that said, off-hand weapons can boost your damage significantly if used correctly.

-This is because some weapons gain unique properties when used in the left hand of your character.
-We went ahead to test identify the best off-hand weapons in Dark Souls III and so far, our findings have been great.
+This is because some weapons gain unique properties when used in your character’s left hand.
+We tested and identified the best off-hand weapons in Dark Souls III, and so far, our findings have been great.

-Here is our list for the best off-hand weapons in Dark Souls III:
+Here is our list of the best off-hand weapons in Dark Souls III:

 - Great Scythe